Building and Planning

 Three ways to avoid mega projects going way over budget

-Big projects are almost always over budget, but in Australia the cost often blows out hugely.
-There are ways to fix this says a University of Melbourne expert
+Big projects are almost always over budget, but in Australia they too often have massive cost blowouts.
+There are ways to fix this.

 How Australia’s prefab industry can help the housing crisis

-Prefabrication is a practical solution to meet Victoria’s urgent housing needs, providing speedy, cost-efficient dwellings, say University of Melbourne experts
+Prefabrication is a practical solution to meet Victoria’s urgent housing needs by providing speedy and cost-efficient dwellings

 Design for (all) life